sentrionic/ValkyrieApp/README.md

 For debug mode run `flutter run` and for production mode run `flutter run --release`

+To run the code generator using `freezed`, run `flutter pub run build_runner watch --delete-conflicting-outputs`.

-If you want to use your own server you will base to change the `BaseUrl` in `InjectableModule` and then run `flutter pub run build_runner build --delete-conflicting-outputs`
+If you want to use your own server you will need to change the `BaseUrl` in `InjectableModule`.

-If said server runs on `localhost` you will also need to add `android:usesCleartextTraffic="true"` to the Android manifest.
+If said server runs locally you will also need to add `android:usesCleartextTraffic="true"` to the Android manifest.

+**Note**: Instead of `localhost` you need to specify your `IPv4 Address` (e.g. `192.168.2.xxx`), otherwise the HttpClient won't be able to connect to the server.

 ## Tests